 James Fitzgerald, ICC

 The new format in the ICC Intercontinental Cup means sides play a minimum of three four-day matches in this tournament.
-This increases to seven four-day matches later this year and in 2008 when the event will be a full round-robin and global format.
+This increases to seven four-day matches in 2007 and 2008 when the event will be a full round-robin and global format.

 That compares to a minimum of just two three-day matches per year under the previous structure which, until the semi-finals, was regionally based rather than global.The ICC Intercontinental Cup began in 2004 to give the leading players from Associate sides the chance to improve by exposing them to a longer form of the game.